Adventures in Rolling Your Own Router: Part II

 The router should also run a DHCP server, optionally providing “static IPs” to known clients based on MAC address.

-, we can just enable the DHCP server built in
+Since PiHole contains dnsmasq, we can just enable the DHCP server built in

-to pihole-FTL.service
+to pihole-FTL.service.

 Firewall